gabriel-hahn/marketplace-api/README.md

 A NodeJS Marketplace API project :pencil:

-This project simulate an API from a marketplace which a user can publish his product to sell and another person can send a e-mail, showing interest on that product.
+This project simulate an API from a marketplace which a user can publish his product to sell and another person can send a e-mail to him, showing interest on that product.

 ## Dependencies

 You must need to use [Redis](https://redis.io) and [MongoDB](https://www.mongodb.com) to run this project.
 You can choose between download them or using [Docker](https://www.docker.com).
-To run them using Docker, execute the follow commands:
+To run them using Docker, execute the following example commands:

 #### Redis